steve-snow/about/README.md

 - Self-taught Java

-2300+ hours of flight time mostly pilot-in-command or instructor in operational and training squadrons as an A-10 pilot and T-38C Instructor.
+> 2300+ hours of flight time mostly pilot-in-command or instructor in operational and training squadrons as an A-10 pilot and T-38C Instructor

 `A-10`: CSAR Mission Commander, Instructor Pilot, Multi-ship Flight Lead, FAC-A, FCF Pilot